Schmidt-DevOps/Seafile-PHP-SDK/README.md

+# Seafile PHP SDK

+This is a PHP package for accessing [Seafile Web API](http://example.com).

-# German Web Application Developer Available for Hire!
+## German Web Application Developer Available for Hire!

 No marketing skills whatsoever, but low rates, nearly 20 years of experience, and german work attitude.

 Get in touch now: https://www.reneschmidt.de/blog/impressum/

-# Seafile PHP SDK

-This is a PHP package for accessing [Seafile Web API](http://example.com).

 ## What is Seafile?